 Personal data about a child belongs to that child, and not the child's parents or carers.
-However, prior to the age of 12 individuals are not usually deemed to be mature enough to understand their rights and the implications of a subject access request.
-In this case parents or carers can make a subject access request with respect to their child if they are still at primary school.
+For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request, or have given their consent.